 There is disagreement as to whether the attorney-client privilege devolves to the testatrix’s estate, such that it can be waived by a personal representative.
 For example, there is authority in Massachusetts that a personal representative appointed by the probate court may waive the privilege.
 See generally, Geller & Weisberg, Death and Confidentiality.
 See also Swidler & Berlin (noting that about half the states have codified the testamentary exception).

 Other states, such as Hawaii, have held that even if a personal representative has legal authority to waive the attorney-client privilege, the duty of confidentiality under Rule 1.6 is broader and prohibits disclosure unless the attorney reasonably concludes that client would have authorized the consent.
 See Hawaii Formal Op.
-38 (1999).
+38 (1999; updated 2015).
 A similar conclusion was reached by the D.C.
-Bar in its Opinion 324 (2004).
-Iowa take the position that an attorney should disclose written and verbal communications regarding a deceased client’s will only upon court order.
+Bar in its Opinion324 (2004).
+Iowa takes the position that an attorney should disclose written and verbal communications regarding a deceased client’s will only upon court order.
 See Iowa Eth.
 Op.
-89-11 (1998); Iowa Eth.
-Op.
-91-25 (1991).
+98-11 (1998); Iowa Eth.
+Op.91-25 (1991).
 Accord Phil.
 Bar Op.
 91-4 (March 1994) (leaving open the question of “whether a court of competent jurisdiction may order [an attorney] to produce the earlier Will, or whether applicable substantive law would allow the personal representative to waive the attorney client privilege”).

 More recently, the Eighth Circuit held that, under federal law, a “personal representative of a deceased client generally may waive the client’s attorney-client privilege, however, only when the waiver is in the interest of the client’s estate and would not damage the client’s reputation.”
 United States v.
 Yielding, No. 10-1117, 2011 WL 4578434 (8th Cir.
 Oct.
 5, 2011).
 See generally Commentary on Model Rule of Professional Conduct 1.6 by the American College of Trust and Estate Counsel (ACTEC) (collecting cases and ethics opinions).